arons/cut-cat/README.md

 The primary goals are speed, ease of use, and stability.
 Input files are not modified.
 Things may not work properly with different video formats from different sources without transcoding.
-It works great with the H.264/AAC/.mp4 video from my HTC One and my GoPro.
+It works great with my GoPro 8 videos.